The AP Interview: Japan minister says women 'underestimated'

 The lack of female representation is often referred to as “democracy without women.”

-A quota system could help increase the number of female candidates for political office, Noda said, but male lawmakers have criticized her proposal, saying women should be judged by their abilities.
+A quota system could help increase the number of female candidates for political office, Noda said.
+Male lawmakers have criticized her proposal, saying women should be judged by their abilities.

 “That made me think that there are men who lack the ability” to be candidates, she said.
 But during the candidate selection process, “men can just be men, and I guess, for them, just being male can be considered their ability.”

-Noda graduated from Sophia University in Tokyo and worked at the prestigious Imperial Hotel in Tokyo before she entered politics, succeeding her grandfather, who was a parliamentarian in Gifu prefecture.
+Noda graduated from Sophia University in Tokyo and worked at the prestigious Imperial Hotel in Tokyo before she entered politics, succeeding her grandfather, who was a parliamentarian in central Japan’s Gifu prefecture.

-Noda had her first child, who is disabled, at age 50 after fertility treatments.
+Noda had her first and only child, who is disabled, at age 50 after fertility treatments.
 She supports same-sex marriage and acceptance of sexual diversity.

-Noda, who has many liberal supporters, called herself “an endangered species” in her conservative Liberal Democratic Party, which has governed Japan with little interruption since the end of the war.
+She has many liberal supporters, calling herself “an endangered species” in her conservative Liberal Democratic Party, which has governed Japan with little interruption since the end of the war.

-Still, without the help of powerful male lawmakers in the party she could not have come this far, Chiyako Sato, a Mainichi newspaper editorial writer, said in her recent article.
+Without the help of powerful male lawmakers in the party, Noda might not have come this far, Chiyako Sato, a Mainichi newspaper editorial writer, said in a recent article.

-Comparing Noda and her ultra-conservative and hawkish female rival Sanae Takaichi who both ran unsuccessfully in the September party leadership race, Sato said despite their different political views, they are similar “perhaps they had no other way but win powerful male lawmakers’ backing to advance in the Liberal Democratic Party at a time women are not considered full fledged humans.”
+Comparing Noda and her ultra-conservative, hawkish female rival lawmaker, Sanae Takaichi, Sato said that despite their different political views, the women share some similarities.
+“Perhaps they had no other way but to win powerful male lawmakers’ backing to advance in the Liberal Democratic Party at a time when women are not considered full-fledged humans.”

-Japan’s Self Defense Force, she said, has had trouble getting enough troops because of the shrinking younger population.
+One big problem, Noda said, is that Japan’s Self Defense Force has had trouble getting enough troops because of the shrinking younger population.
 She said there’s also not enough attention paid to what the dwindling numbers will mean for police and firefighters, who rely on young recruits.

-Younger male politicians in recent years have become more open to gender equality, a reflection, in part, of the growing number of children who are being raised by working parents, Noda said.
+Younger male politicians in recent years have become more open to gender equality, partly a reflection of the growing number of children who are being raised by working couples, Noda said.

-But many male lawmakers, she said, think that issues around families, gender and population don’t concern them, and are reluctant to get involved.
+But many male lawmakers, she said, think that issues related to families, gender and population don’t concern them, and are reluctant to get involved.

 “The policies have been made as if there were no women or children,” she said.